RedHat-Middleware-Workshops/modernize-apps-katacoda/docs/prereqs.md

 (e.g. `oc login -u developer -p developer`).
 You can also use other versions of OpenShift version 3.7 or later, including [OpenShift Origin](https://www.openshift.org/).

-> NOTE: After installing CDK, you must run additional setup outlined in the **Additional CDK Setup** section.
+> NOTE: When using your own OpenShift cluster, you must run additional setup outlined in the **Additional OpenShift Configuration** section.

 * [JBoss EAP 7.1.0 GA](https://developers.redhat.com/download-manager/file/jboss-eap-7.1.0.zip) - save the `.zip` file to your ${HOME} directory (it will be used in the first scenario)
 * [OpenJDK 1.8 or later](http://openjdk.java.net/install/) with its `bin` directory on your `$PATH`